dsccommunity/FailoverClusterDsc/README.md

   creating the cluster.
 Only networks using Static IP can be ignored, networks that are assigned an IP address through DHCP cannot be ignored, and are added for cluster communication.
-To remove networks assigned an IP address through DHCP use the resource xClusterNetwork to change the role of the network.
+To remove networks assigned an IP address through DHCP use the resource ClusterNetwork to change the role of the network.
 This parameter is only used during the creation of the cluster and is not monitored after.
 * **`[PSCredential]` DomainAdministratorCredential** _(Write)_: Credential used to create the failover cluster in Active Directory.
 If this is not specified then